 Healthcare call centers play a critical role in patient satisfaction surveys because they function as a virtual lobby for a hospital and are often the first point of contact with a patient.
 When a patient has a helpful experience with the call center, it can positively affect their feedback on the survey when completing questions about how they were treated by staff.

 The CMS reports that nearly one in five Medicare patients are readmitted to a hospital within 30- days of discharge, yet a recent study from the University of California San Francisco (UCSF) and published in JAMA Internal Medicine, found that twenty-seven percent of all 30-day hospital readmissions are preventable.

 Medicare’s Hospital Readmissions Reduction Program (HRRP) lowers payments to Inpatient Prospective Payment System (IPPS) hospitals who report too many readmissions.
 According to the CMS, approximately 2,573 hospitals were penalized in 2018 and around $564 million in payments were withheld.

 Multiple studies have indicated that a simple, post-discharge call program, helps hospitals reduce their readmission rate.
 Hospitals can use call centers with customized scripts to follow-up on symptoms, review medications and treatment plans, and remind patients of appointments.

-Healthcare call centers can provide a crucial safety net for the medically underserved, by using advance technology and a diverse staff to bring healthcare to patients, regardless of where they are located.
-Call center staff are available 24 hours a day, 7 days a week and are often with a patient during their entire medical journey – from virtual front lobby, to post-discharge, and everything in between.
+Healthcare call centers can provide a crucial safety net for the medically underserved, by using advanced technology and diverse staff to bring healthcare to patients, regardless of where they are located.
+Call center staff are available 24 hours a day, 7 days a week, and are often with a patient during their entire medical journey – from the virtual front lobby to post-discharge, and everything in between.